Faculty Resources for Incorporating Sustainable Practices

 Adapted from The Association for the Advancement of Sustainability in Higher Education (AASHE)

-Aside from participating in energy conservation measures and proper waste reduction on campus, we hope faculty will consider helping to foster a true culture of sustainability by infusing it throughout the curriculum.
-Here are eight steps to include sustainable concepts across disciplines:
+Aside from participating in energy-conservation measures and proper waste reduction on campus, we hope faculty will consider helping to foster a true culture of sustainability by infusing it throughout the curriculum.
+Here are eight ways to include sustainable concepts across disciplines: